SPARC-X/SPARC/README.md

 * Spin-orbit coupling.
 * Dispersion interactions through DFT-D3, vdW-DF1, and vdW-DF2.

-SPARC is straightforward to install/use and highly competitive with state-of-the-art planewave codes, demonstrating comparable performance on a small number of processors and order-of-magnitude advantages as the number of processors increases.
-Notably, the current version of SPARC brings solution times down to a few seconds for systems with O(100-500) atoms on large-scale parallel computers, outperforming planewave counterparts by an order of magnitude and more.
-Additional details regarding the formulation and implementation of SPARC can be found in the paper referenced below.
-Future versions will target similar solution times for large-scale systems containing many thousands of atoms, and the efficient solution of systems containing a hundred thousand atoms and more.
+SPARC is straightforward to install, use, and modify, with minimal external library dependencies.
+It has shown to be an order of magnitude faster than state-of-the-art planewave codes, with a range of exchange-correlation functionals, and with increasing advantages as the number of processors is increased.
+In particular, SPARC efficiently scales to thousands of processors in regular operation, bringing solution times down to about a minute for systems with O(500-1000) atoms, and a few seconds for O(100-500) atoms.
+Future versions will target similar solution times for larger systems containing many thousands of atoms, and the efficient solution of systems containing a hundred thousand atoms and more.

 ### (2) Installation: